linpengcheng/PurefunctionPipelineDataflow/README.md

 Therefore, there will be no
-abnormal/error/Illegal data inside the workshop, no need to detect data, code is simple, reliable, high performance.
+abnormal/error/Illegal data inside the workshop, no need to check data.

+The code in the workshop is a pure function pipeline data flow, it's simple, reliable, high-performance,
+Easy to debug, easy to observe, easy to maintain, easy to expand.

 The workshop and the workshop are independent, non-interactive, Like a Lego module or